Vektora

 EU AI Act: What German Startups Need to Know Before August 2026

-The AI Act is fully enforceable from August 2026.
-Risk categories, obligations, penalties, and the startup-specific exemptions that matter.
+The EU AI Act is fully enforceable from August 2, 2026.
+Risk categories, obligations, penalties up to EUR 35M, and startup-specific exemptions that matter.

 LinkedIn